 - Respond appropriately.
 Be honest, but state your own opinions respectfully, without attacking the speaker.

-To learn more about workplace etiquette, visit the Managing Challenges section of the Employment Readiness lifecycle phase.
+To learn more about workplace etiquette, visit the Managing Challenges section of the Employment Readiness lifecycle stage of MySECO.
 For more information about transferable skills, visit the Transferable Skills section.
-You can also speak with a career coach at 800-342-9647.
+You can also call Military OneSource to speak with a SECO career coach at 800-342-9647 or use the Live Chat feature on MySECO for additional guidance.